Possible indices for the Galois image of elliptic curves over Q: Index computations

 Take any prime $p \nmid N$.
 Using the methods of \S\ref{SS:Fp points}, we can compute the cardinality of $X_{G(N)}(\FF_p)$ and hence also the \emph{trace of Frobenius}

 If $a_p(E_i) \neq a_p(J)$, then $E_i$ and $J$ are not isogenous elliptic curves over $\QQ$.
 By computing $a_p(J)$ for enough primes $p\nmid N$, one can eventually eliminate all but one curve $E_{i_0}$ which then must be isogenous to $J$.
-There are then known methods to determine the Mordell rank of $E_{i_0}$ and hence also of $J$. \\
+There are then known methods to determine the Mordell rank of $E_{i_0}$; the rank is also part of Cremona's database.
+Therefore, we can compute the rank of $J(\QQ)$. \\

 Our \texttt{Magma} computations show that

 In particular, $\scrI_1 \subseteq \{220,240,360,504\}$.\\

 We now describe how the values $220$, $240$, $360$ and $504$ arise in our computations.